AGwillmkawy1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that moves the file betty from /tmp/ to /tmp/my_first_directory Script that deletes the file betty from /tmp/my_first_directory Script that delete the directory my_first_directory that is in the /tmp directory
+Script that moves the file betty from /tmp/ to /tmp/my_first_directory Script that deletes the file betty from /tmp/my_first_directory Script that delete the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one